theGuyWithBlackTie/Text-Summarization/README.md

 ## Using the Text Summarizer Code
 The `main.py` file initiates the code execution.
 This file calls the other modules (which are memtioned in the Execution Steps section).
 Explicitly change in `main.py` value of variable `nGramNumber` to use uni-gram, bi-gram, tri-gram and so on.

 On the similar lines, you can choose how many sentences you want to retain in the summary from the original text by giving values from 0 to 1 in code line `noOfSentences = 0.50*len(tokenizedSentence)` in `main.py` file.

+Original text need to be kept in oe file; file path mentioned in `main.py`file.
+And the output is given in another output file again mentioned in `main.py`file.
+Both files path/name can be changed at willingly.